pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 ## 2. PactFlow license file

 The PactFlow on-premises version requires a license file to run.
 You should have received this from us during the on-boarding process.
-If not, please contact us at support@pactflow.io.
+If not, please contact your Account Manager.

 Save the license file into a temporary directory with the name `pactflow-onprem.lic` (it needs to be the same directory as used in step 3).